Valentine’s Day Cherry Red Velvet Cupcakes

 - mix as directed except substitute the water for milk

 - 3/4 cup of granulated sugar

 - 1 Tablespoon of Butter

 - 1 Tablespoon of orange juice optional I used it at a last moment's notice.

 - 1 Cup of Heavy Whipping Cream

 - 2 Cups of Semi Sweet chocolate chips

-- In a medium/small sauce pan add in he butter, sugar and then let them combine.
+In a medium/small saucepan add in the butter, sugar and then let them combine.

-- Topping: Dip whole or pitted cherries in the chocolate ganache and then set aside, melt down white chocolate in a double broiler method and then drizzle over the tops of the cherries.
+Topping: Dip whole or pitted cherries in the chocolate ganache and then set aside, melt the white chocolate in a double boiler method and then drizzle over the tops of the cherries.
 Top your cupcakes with the cherries and then serve.